-Kepler’s Law Question: According to Kepler’s law the Earth is closer to the sun in the summer winter than in the summer.
-If this is true would not it be warmer in the winter than in the summer?
+Kepler’s Law Question: The Earth is closer to the sun in the winter than in the summer, according to Kepler’s law.
+If this is the case, wouldn’t the winter be warmer than the summer?

 Today I learned what day the earth is furthest from the sun